google/WebFundamentals/src/content/en/fundamentals/primers/service-worker/install.markdown

   - mattgaunt
 ---

-After a controlled page kicks off the registration process, let's shift to the point of view of the service worker script, which handles the `install` event.
+<p class="intro">After a controlled page kicks off the registration process,
+let's shift to the point of view of the service worker script, which handles the `install` event.</p>

 For the most basic example, you need to define a callback for the `install` event and decide which files you want to cache.